Linkta-org/core/.github/docs/SECURITY_BEST_PRACTICES.md

 - **Code Reviews**: Perform security-focused code reviews, paying special attention to handling of user input and proper data sanitation.
 - **Developer Training**: Regularly train developers in secure coding practices and staying abreast of emerging threats, using resources like OWASP ([OWASP Top Ten](https://owasp.org/www-project-top-ten/)).

-#### Encryption and Data Protection

-- **Data in Transit**: Use HTTPS/TLS to protect data in transit.
-Let's Encrypt offers TLS certificates ([Let's Encrypt](https://letsencrypt.org/)).
-- **Encryption at Rest**: Utilize encryption mechanisms provided by databases or file systems to encrypt data at rest.

 #### Access Control

-- **Principle of Least Privilege**: Restrict permissions to only what's necessary across all systems and services ([Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege)).
+- **Principle of Least Privilege [(POLP)](https://en.wikipedia.org/wiki/Principle_of_least_privilege)**: Restrict permissions to only what's necessary across all systems and services.
-- **Role Management**: Define clear roles within the application and database, ensuring proper role-based access control.
+- **Role-Based Access Control [(RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control):**: Define clear roles within the application and database, ensuring proper role-based access control.

+#### Dependency Management

+- **Dependencies Audit**: Regularly use tools like `npm audit` to detect and resolve security issues in dependencies.
+Keep all packages up to date with the latest security patches.

+#### Build and Deployment

+- **Minification**: Utilize Next.js’s built-in minification during the build process to minimize code and reduce the risk of reverse engineering.
+- **Deployment Reviews**: Review build and deployment scripts for potential security issues.
+Ensure secrets are not included in the deployment scripts or committed to source control.

 #### Compliance and Audits

-- **Regulatory Compliance**: Follow standards like GDPR for data protection and privacy ([GDPR](https://gdpr-info.eu/)).
+- **Regulatory Compliance**: Ensure compliance with data protection laws like [GDPR](https://gdpr-info.eu/) (General Data Protection Regulation), [HIPAA](https://www.hhs.gov/hipaa/index.html) (Health Insurance Portability and Accountability Act) , or [CCPA](https://oag.ca.gov/privacy/ccpa) (California Consumer Privacy Act).
-- **Security Audits**: Conduct regular security audits and penetration tests.
+- **Security Audits**: Conduct regular security audits and penetration testing to identify and remediate vulnerabilities.

 These practices should be integrated into the daily workflow and reviewed regularly to ensure they adapt to new threats and comply with evolving security standards.